-- Multiple proteins maybe visible on the SDS-PAGE showing co-purification of the GST-tagged protein with another protein.
-This may be DnaK (70 kDa) or another chaperone protein involved in protein folding.
-These maybe removed by including the 'ATP wash buffer' step in the purification procedure (see 'protein purification conditions' for details). - This maybe the result of partial degradation of the GST-tagged protein.
-Try including protease inhibitor tablets in the 'Lysis buffer'. - In order to minimize degradation try reducing the expression, lysis and purification times. - Co-express and purify the GST-tagged protein with a molecular chaperone to increase stability and reduce degradation.
-For example: DnaK, DnaJ, GroEL, or GroES (the vectors for which and readily available). - The procedure may require performing at 4°C to reduce degradation and stabilise the GST-tagged recombinant protein. - Target the GST-tagged protein to the periplasm region of the E.coli cell during expression using a signal peptide sequence (for example pelB, OmpA, DsbA, TolB and MalE).
-This may aid folding and stability whilst reducing degredation.
+- This maybe the result of partial degradation of the heparin binding protein.
+Try including protease inhibitor tablets in the 'Lysis buffer'. - In order to minimize degradation try reducing the expression, lysis and purification times. - The procedure may require performing at 4°C to reduce degradation and stabilise the heparin binding protein. - Target the recombinant protein to the periplasm region of the E.coli cell during expression using a signal peptide sequence (for example pelB, OmpA, DsbA, TolB and MalE).
+This may aid folding and stability whilst reducing degradation.
 This will however reduce the expression levels considerably.